top of page

 Modalis Therapeutics, a biotech company developing precision genetic medicines, approached Cure CMD in 2018, interested in applying their nascent technology to upregulate the LAMA1 gene to compensate for the LAMA2 loss of function.
 The company requested our support to bring the voices of the LAMA2 community and our relationships with key opinion leaders in the LAMA2-RD research and clinical field.

-That collaboration reached a milestone today with the good news that the FDA granted them the Rare Pediatric Disease Designation to MDL-101 for treating LAMA2-CMD.
-We celebrate this achievement while continuing to support this potential therapy’s road to the clinical trial stage.
-On a cautionary side, there is no clear timeline for completing all of the pre-clinical toxicology studies, clinical trial protocol, trial site selection, and numerous regulatory approvals to move this program forward.
+We celebrate these achievements while continuing to support this potential therapy’s road to the clinical trial stage.
+On a cautionary note, there is no clear timeline for completing all of the pre-clinical toxicology studies, clinical trial protocol, trial site selection, and numerous regulatory approvals to move this program forward.
 However, the LAMA2 community will be informed when relevant steps are made and your engagement is necessary.

 Learn more about Modalis' preliminary planning of the MDL-101 clinical trial and the FY2024 2Q Financial Results in a public presentation made in August 2024.